uktrade/stream-read-ods/README.md

 | time        | [stream_read_ods.Time](#stream_read_odstime)             |
 | void        | NoneType                                                 |

+Note that a string in an ODS file can be structured and styled - under the hood this is with an HTML-like syntax.
+However, this information is not exposed by the conversion process.
+The exception is that each paragraph - `p` tag - after the first is converted into a newline.

 ### stream_read_ods.Currency

 A subclass of Decimal with an additional attribute `code` that contains the currency code, for example the string `GBP`.
 This can be `None` if the ODS file does not specify a code.